shiye21/shiye21.github.io/_pages/about.md

   + The 37th AAAI Conference on Artificial Intelligence (AAAI 2023).
   + The 33rd Australasian Joint Conference on Artificial Intelligence (AJCAI 2020).
 - **Reviewer**
+  + IEEE Transactions on Neural Networks and Learning Systems
+  + IEEE Transactions on Image Processing
+  + IEEE Journal on Selected Areas in Communications
   + IEEE Journal on Selected Areas in Communications
   + IEEE Transactions on Fuzzy System
   + IEEE Transactions on Smart Grid